omerahat/Ankara-University-BLM1001-Lab-Questions-and-Solitions/README.md

 Before making a pull request, make sure that your code is properly formatted and passes the linter checks.
 Please include a clear and concise description of the changes made in the pull request.

 ##### PS:There may be minor errors or omissions in some questions and will be corrected within 1 week.
-Thanks
+Thanks. :)